 “Helping Children Understand the Media’s Influence,” Ensign, January 1987

-“How Mormons Deal With Fame,” LDS Newsroom
+“How Mormons Deal With Fame,” Newsroom

-“The Publicity Dilemma,” LDS Newsroom
+“The Publicity Dilemma,” Newsroom